JeneLitsch/Litan/doc/types/stack.md

 Removes and returns an element from the top of the stack.
 If called on an empty stack an exception is thrown.

+### ->values():Array

+Copies the values on the stack into an array and returns it.
+Index 0 corresponds to the bottom of the stack.